Finmeccanica seen picking insider to bridge power gap

-MILAN Italy's Finmeccanica is expected to broaden the powers of its long-standing No. 2 on Wednesday after the arrest of its head left the aerospace and defence group facing serious damage to its reputation and delays to vital asset sales.
+MILAN Italy's Finmeccanica SIFI.MI is expected to broaden the powers of its long-standing No. 2 on Wednesday after the arrest of its head left the aerospace and defense group facing serious damage to its reputation and delays to vital asset sales.

-On Tuesday Italian police arrested Chairman and Chief Executive Giuseppe Orsi on allegations he paid bribes to win a 560 million euro (485 million pounds) Indian contract for 12 helicopters.
+On Tuesday Italian police arrested Chairman and Chief Executive Giuseppe Orsi on allegations he paid bribes to win a 560 million euro ($754million) Indian contract for 12 helicopters.
 Orsi denies any wrongdoing.

 Finmeccanica, 32 percent owned by the Italian state, is scheduled to hold a board meeting on Wednesday afternoon to address the governance vacuum.